akirakalam/stats220/README.md

 ## Purpose
 The purpose of this repository is to:
-1. **Document Learning Journey**: I will document my progress and learning experiences throughout this course.
+1. **Document Learning Journey**: Document my progress and learning experiences throughout this course.
 2. **Share Understanding**: Share information and insights obtained from working on various projects.

 ## Programming Languages